manifoldfrs/manifoldfrs.github.io/README.md

 The site is automatically deployed to GitHub Pages when changes are pushed to the main branch.

+### Automated Deployment

+This site uses GitHub Actions for automated builds and deployments:

+1. When you push changes to the `main` branch, the GitHub Actions workflow is triggered
+2. The workflow builds the site using Jekyll
+3. The built site is automatically deployed to GitHub Pages

+### Manual Deployment

+You can also trigger the deployment manually:

+1. Go to the GitHub repository
+2. Navigate to the "Actions" tab
+3. Select the "Build and Deploy to GitHub Pages" workflow
+4. Click "Run workflow"

+### Configuration

+To enable GitHub Pages for this repository:

+1. Go to the repository settings
+2. Navigate to the "Pages" section
+3. Under "Source", select "GitHub Actions" as the deployment method

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.